Hendra, Queensland: History

 Our Lady Help of Christians School opened on 29 January 1937.
-It was operated by the Sisters of St Joseph of the Sacred Heart.
+It was operated by the Sisters of St Joseph of the Sacred Heart but today it is operated by Brisbane Catholic Education.

 Hendra State High School opened on 29 January 1963.
 On 1 January 1994 it was renamed Hendra Secondary College.
 On 1 January 2007 it was renamed Aviation High, as the school is physically close to Brisbane Airport and the associated aviation and aerospace industries.
-The school decided to make aviation and aerospace a speciality of the school and offers subjects directly related to these industries as well as using them as examples and case studies in general areas of study.
+The school decided to make aviation and aerospace a specialty of the school and offers subjects directly related to these industries as well as using them as examples and case studies in general areas of study.

 Hendra Centre for Continuing Secondary Education opened on 2 February 1987 on the Hendra State High School campus.

 In September 1994, the Hendra virus was first detected in Hendra and took its name from the suburb.
-The affected stables were located at 10 Williams Avenue.
+The affected stables were owned by the celebrated local horse trainer Vic Rail (who lost his life from the virus) and were located at 10 Williams Avenue.